nathan-folsom/jotai-composition/src/article.md

 The shape of the state object is also worth taking a look at:

     type PickerState = {
       optionsAtom: WritableAtom<Option[], Option[]>;
       hiddenAtom: WritableAtom<Record<string, boolean>, Record<string, boolean>>;
       selectedAtom: WritableAtom<Record<string, boolean>, Record<string, boolean>>;
     }

 `hiddenAtom` holds a map of items that are currently hidden, `selectedAtom` holds a map of items that are selected, and the `optionsAtom` holds a list of items that were originally passed to `Picker`.
-Updates from the map atoms are merged into the list by setting properties on each item to be used later:
+Updates from the map atoms are merged into the list by setting properties on each item:

     type Option = {
       name: string;